cloudfoundry/docs-dev-guide/deploy-apps/getting-started.html.md

 * [Tips for Node.js Developers](node-tips.html)
 * [Tips for Java Developers](java-tips.html)

-## <a id='prepare'></a>Step 2: Install or Update Your CLI ##

-There are two versions of the cf CLI: v5 and v6.
-The two CLIs provide similar functionality, but vary in terms of specific commands and usage syntax.
-For installation and usage information, see:

-* cf v5 (currently in production): [Install cf v5](../installcf/install-ruby-cli.html)
-* cf v6 (currently in beta): [Install cf v6](../installcf/install-go-cli.html)

-This page assumes that you are using cf v5.

-## <a id='logon-target'></a>Step 3: Know Your Credentials and Target ##
+## <a id='logon-target'></a>Step 2: Know Your Credentials and Target ##

 Before you can push your application to Cloud Foundry you need to know:

-* The url to target for your Cloud Foundry instance.
+* The URL to target for your Cloud Foundry instance.
-Typically this is a url that begins with "api".
+Typically this is a URL that begins with "api."
-Consult your cloud operator if you are unsure of your target url.
+Consult your cloud operator if you are unsure of your target URL.
 * Your username and password for your Cloud Foundry instance.
 * The organization and space where you want to deploy your application.
 A Cloud Foundry workspace is organized into organizations, and within them,